tavisto/tavisto.github.io/content/about.md

-description = 'A little bit about Tavis' date = '2025-02-05' aliases = ['about', 'about-me', 'contact']
+description = 'A little bit about Tavis' date = '2025-02-05' aliases = ['about', 'about-me', 'contact'] summary = "I started working with computers back in the 1990s when I was a kid.
+We had a Macintosh Performa 450 that I would play games on and eventually started to learn how to modify things in the resource fork to make things work the way I wanted.
+Ever since then I have been tinkering with computers and bending them to my will."
 +++

 # How did I get into computers?